Leona Lewis: Artistry

 Lewis has a mezzo-soprano vocal range, which spans four octaves, and has had classical training.
 She has stated that she practices operatic scales every week.
 Music critic Neil McCormick, of The Daily Telegraph, has praised Lewis's technical skills: "Her mezzo-soprano range allows her to take melodies from luxurious low notes to high-flying falsetto, gliding with elegant power and impressive control through all kinds of fluctuations and modulations".
 Stephen Thomas Erlewine of AllMusic added, "Lewis can hit [high belted] notes but make it seem easy, never straining her voice and building nicely to the climax....
 Unlike most divas, there is a human quality to her voice, as she's singing to the song, not singing to her voice".
 In the same vein, Slant described Lewis's vocals as "technically unimpeachable" in a review of her album Echo, but criticised them for "lacking any warmth or emotional expression".

 Lewis commented on the musical style of her debut album describing the album as "classic songs with a contemporary edge", with R&B and "fresh pop" styles, ballads and "soulful up-tempo numbers".
 It has an American style, with some electronic 1980s sounds.
 However, the songs are not beat-driven or following the latest trends but can be performed acoustically.
 Lewis's second album, Echo, mixed pop and R&B; during an interview with Variety magazine, she said on the album's sound that she "wanted the album to have a little bit more of a live feel to it, with a little more live instrumentation."
 In February 2011, talking about her third studio album Glassheart, Lewis said that the album would be more experimental than Spirit and Echo by embodying a "different" yet "classic" sound.
 She added, "I'm really, really excited about it.
 I'm working with some new producers, some up and coming people and it's going to be kind of a different sound – but still classic".
 Lewis described it as "energetic, deep, [and] unique".
 She also commented that it would have a darker tone and that she would be putting her "heart into [her] lyrics".

 Lewis credits Whitney Houston and Mariah Carey among her major influences: "when I was growing up I used to listen to Whitney Houston, Mariah Carey, those kind[s] of big powerful kind of singers so that influences a lot of my music and a lot of the songs I like to sing".
-She also credits Sia, Taylor Swift, Tegan and Sara and Brittany Howard as some of her female inspirations, as well as Beyoncé.
+She also credits Sia, Celine Dion, Taylor Swift, Tegan and Sara and Brittany Howard as some of her female inspirations, as well as Beyoncé.